 Section 66 of the Representation of the People Act 1983 often gets an outing around this time of year as someone gets in trouble for publicising figures from a postal vote opening.
 (Short version: don’t go to a postal vote opening and then publish figures or claims about who is winning or losing.)

-By now, that’s a fairly familiar story – although the ability of new people to make the same mistakes as others have already made in the glare of publicity is such an inherent part of human nature I wouldn’t bet on it not happening again.
+By now, that is a fairly familiar story.
+Although the ability of new people to make the same mistakes as others have already made in the glare of publicity is such an inherent part of human nature I wouldn’t bet on it not happening again, and indeed Dominic Raab got close to troublesome territory with his comments in 2019.

 But there’s also another, less common, mistake people may make, especially those armed with social media accounts or social media monitoring tools, for Section 66a includes a ban on exit polls appearing before the close of polls: